Ratepay Data Privacy Statement

 6. Data processing in the performance of the contract

 6.1 We process your data to the extent necessary for the purpose of the purchase and the assignment of claims arising from the contractual relationship between you and the online merchant, to process the subsequent payment transaction by Ratepay and in connection with contacts in the contractual context.
 In particular, we process your account data in order to honour direct debits, as well as your address and e-mail address, so that we can send you payment information.
-If necessary, we transmit data in this context to banks and payment service providers for this purpose, for example to Wirecard Bank in the case of payment transactions in connection with the payment method Ratepay installment payment.
+If necessary, we also transmit data in this context and for this purpose to our payment partners.
 This processing is necessary for the performance of the contract and is based on Art.
 6 para.
 1 lit. b) GDPR.

 6.2 In order to enforce outstanding claims, we will transfer your data to collection agencies, which will then take over further debt collection on their own responsibility.
 The legal basis of the processing is our legitimate interest in the collection of open claims according to Art.
 6 para.
 1 lit. f) GDPR.